What is pneumococcal disease?

-- Those whose immune systems have been weakened by such conditions as cancer or HIV infection.
+- Those whose immune systems have been weakened by such conditions as cancer or HIV infection

-- Residents of chronic care or long-term care facilities.
+- Residents of chronic care or long-term care facilities

 The pneumococcal vaccines are safe and effective in preventing illness and death due to pneumococcal disease.
 Some adults have experienced mild side effects, but these are usually minor and last only a short time.
 When side effects do occur, the most common include swelling and soreness at the injection site.
 A few adults experience fever and muscle pain.
-In children, the conjugate vaccine may cause mild fever, fussiness and decreased appetite.
+In children, the conjugate vaccine may cause mild fever, fussiness, and decreased appetite.

 As with any medicine, there are very small risks that serious problems could occur after getting the vaccine.
-However, the potential risks associated with pneumococcal disease are much greater than potential risks associated with the pneumococcal vaccine.
+However, the potential benefits associated with pneumococcal disease are much greater than potential risks associated with the pneumococcal vaccine.

 Key Facts about Pneumococcal Disease and its Prevention

 - Pneumococcal disease is an infection caused by bacteria called Streptococcus pneumoniae.
-These bacteria can invade the lungs, bloodstream and the tissues and fluids surrounding the brain and spinal cord, resulting in a number of different illnesses, including pneumonia and meningitis.
+These bacteria can invade the lungs, bloodstream, and the tissues and fluids surrounding the brain and spinal cord, resulting in a number of different illnesses, including pneumonia and meningitis.